binipringle/contracts/_texts/0-outline.md

 - Legal Detriment

 (two-step analysis: 1st party has to be making their promise so as to get the return promise; 2nd party has to be making their promise so as to get the return promise)

+## Consideration steps of analysis

+Two elements:

+1. Legal detriment (IRAC)
+2. Bargained-for (IRAC)

+NOW WE ARE CALLING OFFEROR AND OFFEREE PROMISSOR AND PROMISSEE!

+---

+### 1. Legal Detriment

+I: The first sub-issue is whether there was legal detriment.

+R: For there to be legal detriment, both parties must promise to do something (or do something) they have a legal right not to do, or promise to refrain from doing something (or refrain from doing something) they have a legal right to do.

+Sub-Rule 1: Legal detriment can take several forms [only write the sub-rule I am going to apply]:

+- A promise to do something you have a legal right not to do.
+- Presently doing something you have a legal right not to do [this would be in a unilateral contract situation - make sure analyzed unilateral in acceptance].
+- Promising to forbear from doing something you have a legal right to do.
+- Forbearing from something you have a legal right to do.
+- Abandoning a legal right
+- Limiting freedom of action in future (e.g., renouncing the right to sue, entering into covenants)
+- Promise to a third party is included

+Sub-rule 2: Both parties must incur a legal detriment.

+[Analyze legal detriment from both sides!!!!!]

+**Landmark case for legal detriment:** *Hamer v.
+Sidway*

+*Hamer v.
+Sidway* is no longer good law in part 2 because they use the benefit-detriment test (now we use the bargained-for test), but it is excellent law in part 1 (legal detriment).

+In *Hamer v.
+Sidway,* there was legal detriment to Nephew because he promised not to drink or smoke until he turned 21, which Nephew had a legal right to do. [facts make this a promise to forbear from sub-rule 1] In *Hamer v.
+Sidway,* there was legal detriment to Uncle because he promised to give Nephew $5,000 if he not drink or smoke until age 21, which Uncle had a legal right not to do.
+In this analysis, both parties are promisors and promisees.

+### 2. Bargained-For

+I can think of bargained-for as having two very small IRACs

+RST Section 71

+Must be bargained for:

+- sought by the promisor in exchange for her promise; and
+- given by the promisee in exchange for that promise
+- both parties must be making their promise so as to get the return promise

+1. Party A has to be making their promise so as to get Party B's return promise.
+2. Party B also has to be making their promise so as to get Party A's return promise.

+1. [Party A] made/didn't make their promise [to do something] so as to get [Party B's] return promise of [doing something].
+2. [Party B] made/didn't make their promise [to do something] so as to get [Party A's] return promise of [doing something].

+**Or, if unilateral:**

+1. [Party A] made/didn't make their promise [to do something or to do their performance] so as to get [Party B's] return promise of [doing something or performance of something] [because [facts]].
+2. [Party B] made/didn't make their promise [to do something or to do their performance] so as to get [Party A's] return promise of [doing something or performance of something] [because [facts]].

+If consideration fails the contract is not enforceable.

+**Example hypo from skills**

+Laura didn't paint the painting so as to get Prof Z's return promise of $500 because Laura gave Prof. Z the painting before Prof. Z. promised to give Laura $500.

+Prof. Z didn't promise the give $500 to Laura so as to get Laura's return promise of painting the painting because Laura had already painted the painting before Prof Z. promised to give Laura $500.

+GO TO ALTERNATIVE REMEDIES

 ## Statute of frauds